minfanzhang/modiface-real-time-face-recognition/README.md

 Model #1 - S3FD:

+2D Version:

 	Model Load Time: 0.64 seconds

 	fps when detecting directly using the camera: 0.13

 	fps when detecting a pre-recorded video: 0.21

+3D version:

+	Model Load Time: 1,05 seconds

+	fps when detecting directly using the camera: 0.12

+	fps when detecting a pre-recorded video: 0.18

 Model #2 - BlazeFace:

+2D Version:

 	Model Load Time: 0.49 seconds

 	fps when detecting directly using the camera: 1.26

 	fps when detecting a pre-recorded video: 1.28

+3D version:

+	Model Load Time: 0.83 seconds

+	fps when detecting directly using the camera: 0.73

+	fps when detecting a pre-recorded video: 0.73

 Model #3 - Naive Model: